MLB-LED-Scoreboard/mlb-led-scoreboard/README.md

 It will also install some time zone libraries and [mlbgame](https://github.com/panzarino/mlbgame), a Python library that retrieves all of our baseball data.

+To show the local weather on the offday screen, make sure you check out the [weather section](#weather) of this README.

 If you continue to run into issues, join our Slack channel located at the top of the README.

 #### Time Zones